This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Grab your daikon and clean them well.
-You don't have to peel them, but I like to.
-Then, slice into thin rounds (see note below for more info).
+- Grab your daikon and clean it well.
+You don't have to peel it, but I like to.
+Then, slice it into thin rounds (see note below for more info).

-- In a saucepan, prepare the brine.
-Add all the liquid ingredients and spices and boil on medium heat until the sugar dissolves – about 3 to 4 minutes.
+- Add all the liquid ingredients and spices to a saucepan.
+Bring to a boil on medium heat until the sugar dissolves, about 3 to 4 minutes.
 Stir occasionally.

 - Remove the brine from the heat and add the sliced daikon.
-Allow them cool to room temperature for another 30 minutes.
+Let it cool to room temperature for 30 minutes.

-- Once the pickled daikon is cool, pour everything into the sterilized jar.
-Make sure all of the slices are covered with the brine.
-Refrigerate the pickles overnight before serving.
-The color will have turned a bright yellow.
+- Once cool, pour everything into the sterilized jar, making sure all of the slices are covered with the brine.
+Refrigerate the pickles overnight (at least 8 hours) before serving.
+The pickled daikon will have turned bright yellow.

 Notes